barbecuesteve/api-governance/exec-summary.md

 ## **Executive Summary: API Governance as Strategic Risk Management**

-Enterprise tech organizations face a pattern: engineering costs rising a third faster than output, incident response stretching from hours to days, compliance audits taking months, and more.
+Enterprise tech organizations face a pattern: engineering costs rising faster than output, incident response stretching from hours to days, compliance audits taking months.
 These aren't isolated issues—they're symptoms of systemic risk threatening enterprise value, market position, and operational excellence.

-The root cause is architectural: organizations scaled distributed systems to hundreds or thousands of services without governing how they connect and communicate.
+The root cause is architectural: organizations scaled distributed systems to hundreds or thousands of internal services without governing how they connect and communicate.
+While external APIs receive careful design and oversight, internal APIs proliferate as implementation details—poorly documented, inconsistently secured, and ungoverned.
 This created compounding inefficiencies, blind spots, and exposures.

 This paper examines API governance as critical risk mitigation that directly impacts an organization's ability to operate safely, control costs, and compete effectively.

 We identify four risk categories where ungoverned architectures create material exposure, quantify business impact, and propose a framework for measurable risk reduction.